npsniloo/RegisterWithMobileAPI/README.md

 Web Api
-Register and Login Users with mobilenumber with ASP.NET Web Api and JWT
+Register and Login Users with mobilenumber using ASP.NET Web Api and JWT and SQL Database